Binded-Bound | Commonly Confused Words

 etymology

-• Binded is a common incorrect past tense of bind, but bound is the correct form.
+• Binded is a common mistake.
+The correct past tense of bind is bound.

 © 2025 Lithium Lab Pte Ltd